The average American teenager

 Screen time has become a serious problem in our society due to addiction, causing sleep problems, and causing divide between families.
 In today's world screens can takeover every aspect of our lives.
 We would largely benefit from a limit on screen time at home, and more controlled use of technology at school.

-Thanks someone do my homework for me, I’ve got a great essay, which helped me get an A+.
+Thanks pay people to do homework, I’ve got a great essay, which helped me get an A+.